aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/semantic-versioning.md

 ## Ansible Plugins

-- All Ansible modules, action plugins, filter plugins, test plugins or vars plugins are not covered by SemVer.
+- No Ansible modules, action plugins, filter plugins, test plugins, or vars plugins are covered by SemVer.
-  - Functionality may change in minor releases, to accommodate the project's needs.
+  - Functionality may change in minor releases to accommodate the project's needs.
   - Breaking changes will be communicated in the release notes.